 Without limiting the uses referred to above, examples of ways in which ITS Australia uses personal information include the following: To promote its activities and those of affiliated organisations or organisations with related objectives, to promote related activities of its members, peak bodies, peers and sponsors and to send you its newsletters.
 In furtherance of its objectives ITS Australia may provide your personal information to affiliated organisations or organisations with similar objectives, to service providers (such as event organisers and IT service providers) and to committees established by ITS Australia.
-If you are a member, ITS Australia may publish your personal information on its Web site.
-If you register to attend an event organised by ITS Australia or one of its affiliates, ITS Australia may provide your details to its sponsors or to event registrants and attendees.
+If you are a member, ITS Australia may publish your personal information on its website.
+If you register to attend an event organised by ITS Australia or one of its affiliates, ITS Australia may provide your details to its sponsors or to event registrants, delegates and attendees (including without limitation by way of publication on an event application accessible by other event registrants, delegates and attendees and by ITS Australia and its affiliates and sponsors).
 ITS Australia also uses your personal information to inform you of other products or services available from ITS Australia, its affiliates and organisations with similar objectives.
 ITS Australia may also contact you via surveys to conduct research about your opinion of current services or of potential new services that may be offered or to ask for your opinion or insights regarding industry issues to help shape our strategic position.

 ITS Australia does not sell, rent or lease its customer lists to third parties.
 ITS Australia may, from time to time, contact you on behalf of external business partners about a particular offering that may be of interest to you.
 In addition, in furtherance of its objectives ITS Australia may share data with trusted partners to help it perform statistical analysis, send you email or postal mail on behalf of ITS Australia, provide customer support on behalf of ITS Australia, or arrange for deliveries on behalf of ITS Australia.
-All such third parties are prohibited from using your personal information except to provide these services to ITS Australia, and they are required to maintain the confidentiality of your information.
+All such third parties are required to maintain the confidentiality of your information.

 ITS Australia will disclose your personal information, without notice, if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on ITS Australia or the site; (b) protect and defend the rights or property of ITS Australia; and, (c) act under exigent circumstances to protect the personal safety of users of ITS Australia, or the public.

-ITS Australia may disclose your personal information to overseas recipients where you register for or attend an overseas event hosted by ITS Australia or one of our affiliated organisations.
-Your information may be shared with other event attendees, sponsors or event.
-Relevant overseas countries could include (without limitation) China, Japan and other countries in Asia Pacific, the United States of America, New Zealand, countries in Europe, countries in South America and countries in Africa.
-ITS Australia may also store your personal information in the “cloud” and third party data storage providers engaged by ITS Australia may have servers located overseas.
+Your information may be shared by ITS Australia with other event attendees, delegates, members, sponsors and/or event holders who may be located overseas.
+ITS Australia may disclose your personal information to third party service providers who are based overseas and/or who have data centres and/or servers overseas.
+Relevant overseas countries could include (without limitation) China, Japan and other countries in Asia Pacific, the United States of America, New Zealand, countries in Europe, countries in Central and South America and countries in Africa.
 Your personal information may be routed in transit through one or more servers located outside Australia.